 Welcome to your award winning careers department

 Jas Lall is the Careers Coordinator, who is qualified to Level 6.
-She liaises with your Progress Tutor to monitor and provide advice and guidance throughout the year.
+She liaises with Progress Tutors to monitor and provide advice and guidance throughout the year.
 Together, they will show you the potential progression routes available.
 You will have the opportunity to participate in a wide range of Higher Education and careers events such as the Careers Fair, HE Fair, university talks and visits, apprenticeship talks and work-based placements.

 At Joseph Chamberlain College, we are committing to preparing you for life after you leave us.
 Throughout your time here, you will be taught employability skills through tutorials and individual guidance interviews.
 The services available include:

 • Drop-in sessions and one-to-one career guidance; this involves looking at your academic progress and career goals and deciding on a suitable pathway

 • After results day in August there are ten days of specific careers support and advice for all students to ensure everyone receives the best guidance

 • Support with writing CVs and preparing applications, as well as helping you to improve interview technique or practice admissions tests

 • Advice on higher education, apprenticeship and employment routes